rossprogram/rossprogram.github.io/students/faq.md

 #### Do you accept international students?

-Every year, many students from outside the U.S. are accepted to the Ross Program.
+Every year, several students from outside the U.S. are accepted to the Ross Program.
 They are highly talented, eager to learn abstract mathematical ideas, and fluent in English.
 Some financial aid is available for excellent students, but we can rarely provide support